Max Tullman: Camping World Truck Series

 In April, Tullman signed a partial NASCAR Camping World Truck Series schedule with Young's Motorsports.

 Tullman made his NASCAR debut in the Truck Series in 2018, driving the No. 20 Chevrolet Silverado for Young’s Motorsports at Chicagoland.
 He finished 23rd after starting 21st.

 He also competed in the Truck Series event at Canadian Tire Motorsport Park.

 He earned a season-high ninth-place finish at Talladega (Ala.)
 Superspeedway in October in a third Young's Motorsports truck.
 He was the highest finishing driver for the organization ahead of mainstay driver Austin Hill and development driver Tanner Thorson.

 K&N Pro Series West

 Tullman ran three races in 2017 in the No. 27 Ford.
-His best finish was 9th at Bakersfield.
+His best finish was ninth at Bakersfield.

 K&N Pro Series East

 Tullman had run a total of two races, one each in 2017 and 2018.
-He ran both races in the No. 27 Ford and finished 9th at Millville in 2017 and 15th at Bristol in 2018.
+He ran both races in the No. 27 Ford and finished ninth at Millville in 2017 and fifteenth at Bristol in 2018.

 ARCA Racing Series

 In 2018, Tullman ran eight races in the No. 78 Chevrolet for Mason Mitchell Motorsports.
-His best performance was at Daytona, where he finished 6th after starting 4th.
+His best performance was at Daytona, where he finished sixth after starting fourth.

-He also finished sixth at Talladega (Ala.)
-Superspeedway.
+He also finished sixth at Talladega Superspeedway.
 He led laps in both restrictor plate races.
-Tyler Green, son of former NASCAR driver Mark Green and spotter for Jamie McMurray in the Monster Energy NASCAR Cup Series served as the spotter.
+Tyler Green, son of former NASCAR driver Mark Green and spotter for Jamie McMurray in the Monster Energy NASCAR Cup Series, served as the spotter.